2018 Annual Water Report

 Where does my water come from?

-The City of Dixon Water Department supplies citizens with groundwater from seven wells ranging in drilled depth from 1,600 to 1,800 feet.
-These wells are located at various locations throughout the city.
-Two of the wells are located on the north side and the remaining five wells are located on the south side.
+The City of Dixon Water Department is supplied by groundwater from seven wells ranging in depth from 1600 to 1900 feet at various locations throughout the city.
+Two of the wells are located on the Northside and the others are located on the Southside.

 Source water assessment and its availability